Phileosopher/commonplace/politics-conservativeliberal.md

 - At the farthest extremes, a conservative will *always* enforce [rules](people-rules.md) complying with a [moral](morality.md) standard (thereby implementing [religion](religion.md)), and a liberal will *always* lean to [leftist](politics-leftism.md) ideals (thereby implementing secularism).
 However, they both have more in common than they may [appear](people-image-why.md) because they are severely implementing [order](understanding-certainty.md).
 This makes the spectrum more of a "horseshoe" than a line.
 - Most normal people have a case-by-case [inner conflict](people-conflicts-inner.md) tied to their [beliefs](understanding-certainty.md).
 Those beliefs come from [religious views](religion.md), definitions of [humanity](humanity.md), how we should [empower](power.md) the weakest in society, and many other [philosophical](philosophy.md) elements.

-APPLICATION: By nature, conservatives will be somewhat antagonistic agaomst overly used [technology](technology.md), and liberals against overly applied [virtue](morality.md).
+APPLICATION: By nature, conservatives will be somewhat antagonistic against overly used [technology](technology.md), and liberals against overly applied [virtue](morality.md).

 While liberalism can embrace anything [trendy](trends.md), conservatives can also embrace anything [trendy](trends.md) from the past.
 They're both adopting those trends through what they [imagine](imagination.md):